-Modern day chiropractic was developed over 100 years ago in 1895 by a man named D.D.
+Chiropractic was developed over 100 years ago in 1895 by a man named D.D.
 Palmer in Davenport, IA.
-He was a healer in the community who offered a different health care approach from traditional medicine, which at the time was undergoing a great deal of change and wasn’t always widely available.
+He was a healer in the community who offered a different health care approach from traditional medicine.
+The medical profession at that time was offering treatments such as blood-letting, undergoing a great deal of change, and wasn’t always widely available, which resulted in an increase in alternative healers such as D.D.
+Palmer.

 D.D.
 Palmer espoused the philosophy that the body had a natural healing ability.
 He espoused that the body could self-heal and self-regulate provided that the body was supplied with sufficient quantities of what it needed, was free of toxicity, and had no interference to the one system that coordinates everything in the body, the nervous system.
 From there he postulated that interferences to the nervous system could occur as a result of spinal misalignments called subluxations.
 He further reasoned that because the spine houses the spinal cord and protects the spinal nerves as they leave the spinal cord, these subluxations can have significant consequences.
 He then gave his first spinal adjustments, and was able to help a deaf man’s hearing and also a man who had heart problems.
 Chiropractic was born and the rest is...well, history.